openjs-foundation/cross-project-council/CODE_OF_CONDUCT.md

 # Code of Conduct

-The OpenJS Foundation and its member projects use [Contributor Covenant v2.0](https://contributor-covenant.org/version/2/0/code_of_conduct) as their code of conduct.
-The full text is included below in English, and [translations](https://www.contributor-covenant.org/translations) are available on the Contributor Covenant website.
+The OpenJS Foundation and its member projects use a modified version of the Contributor Covenant as their code of conduct, and the translations from the original script will not reflect all modifications.
+The full text is included below in English, and [the original translations](https://www.contributor-covenant.org/translations) are available on the Contributor Covenant website.

 ## Commitment